stockphrase/no-silo/content/resources/open-handbook/chapter-10.md

 <div style="text-align:center">{{< figure src="/img/source.png" width=100 >}}</div>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When academic territories were parceled out in the early twentieth century, anthropology got the tellers of tales and history got the keepers of written records.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When academic territories were parceled out in the early twentieth century, anthropology got the tellers of tales and history got the keepers of written records.
 As anthropology and history diverged, human differences that hinged on literacy assumed an undeserved significance.